T1mmmmm/jade-shhop/README.md

-like fuck i told my mom i was having all A's Im such a loser and all that financial issue is giving so much pressure, idk what to do god maybe it is actually better if i never happened idk please guide me god I do believe and trust in you
+like fuck i told my mom i was having all A's Im such a loser and all that financial issue is giving so much pressure, idk what to do god maybe it is actually better if i never happened idk please guide me god I do believe and trust in you still shit but thank you god for the way about my tuition proof, hope things get better love you everyone